 2. How do I avoid issues of having to redetect/identify channels averytime I change bearings to receive channels on other bearings?

 Thanks in advance for your help and I look forward to talking to you more!!

 Cable and lately satellite are in my opinion shooting themselves in the foot.
 In the near future they will offer HDTV across the board for well over one hundred dollars for basic and say take it or leave it.
 Not only are we in the middle of a digital transition I see definite evidence we are also in a transition from pay TV to free TV.
 Anyway the OTA signal is a much better picture most of the time anyway.

-.
-Now I admit a chance does exist that the MS 2000 will not deliver satisfactory results at your location.
+may not deliver satisfactory results at your location.
 I personally would try it because I believe the chances are better than 50% that it will work.
-With all the benefits that the MS 2000 offers it's worth the risk that you may have to send it back for a different antenna.

 If I can assist you further William, please don't hesitate to contact me.

 Jackson TV Stations > A guide to Jackson, MS. free TV stations.
 Availability, reception maps, tv antenna

 type, programming schedule and much more...